New religious movements and cults in popular culture

-New religious movements and cults have appeared as themes or subjects in literature and popular culture, while notable representatives of such groups have themselves produced a large body of literary works.

-Beginning in the 1700s authors in the English-speaking world began introducing members of "cults" as antagonists.
-Satanists, Sects of the Latter Day Saint movement, Yakuzas, Triads, and Thuggees were popular choices.
-In the twentieth century concern for the rights and feelings of religious minorities led authors to invent fictional cults for their villains to belong to.

-Fictional cults continue to be popular in film, television, and gaming in the same way.
+New religious movements and cults have appeared as themes or subjects in literature and popular culture.
+Beginning in the 1700s authors in the English-speaking world began introducing members of cults as antagonists.
+Satanists, Yakuzas, Triads, Thuggees, and sects of the Latter Day Saint movement were popular choices.
+In the twentieth century concern for the rights and feelings of religious minorities led authors to invent fictional cults for their villains to belong to.New religious movements and cults then began to appear in more modern culture in the 1950s and 1960s and became more prominent in the 1970s and 1980s into the 2000s.
+In the twenty-first century came the new display NRMs and cults in popular culture by being displayed in the entertainment industry such as through movies, TV shows, documentaries, and even recent novels.

-Background

 A new religious movement (NRM) is a religious community or ethical, spiritual, or philosophical group of modern origins, which has a peripheral place within its nation's dominant religious culture.
 NRMs may be novel in origin or they may be part of a wider religion, in which case they will be distinct from pre-existing denominations.
 Scholars continue to try to reach definitions and define boundaries.

-A NRM may be one of a wide range of movements ranging from those with loose affiliations based on novel approaches to spirituality or religion to communitarian enterprises that demand a considerable amount of group conformity and a social identity that separates their adherents from mainstream society.
-Scholars have estimated that NRMs now number in the tens of thousands worldwide, with most in Asia and Africa.
-Most have only a few members, some have thousands, and only very few have more than a million.
+Around the world, it has been estimated that the amount of NRMs fall in the tens of thousands worldwide.
+Most NRMs will tend to only have a few members while some of them have thousands of members, and a few of them have more than a million members.

-The word cult in current usage is a pejorative term for a new religious movement or other group whose beliefs or practices are considered abnormal or bizarre by the larger society, often without a clear or consistent definition.